040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 }
 ```

 Next, we create a `t2.micro` instance using an autoscaling group in the private network.
 On this instance we install and configure the gitlab runner.
 Configuration of GitLab Runners is done via a `config.toml` file.
 The content of the file is extracted in a template in terraform.
-Below the parameterized version of this config file.
+Below the parameterised version of this config file.

 ```
 concurrent = ${runner_concurrent}